Descend or Rewind? Stochastic Gradient Descent Unlearning: Introduction

 \section{Introduction}

 Machine unlearning algorithms aim to remove the influence of specific data from a trained model without retraining from scratch.
 First introduced in \cite{caoOGMUL}, machine unlearning has attracted significant attention in recent years, driven by heightened concerns over user privacy, data quality, and the energy expenditures of training massive deep learning models such as large language models (LLMs).
-Regulatory pressures also play a role: provisions in the European Union’s General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and the Canadian Consumer Privacy Protection Act (CPPA), protect a user's "right to be forgotten" by requiring that individuals be able to request removal of their personal information, whether stored in databases or retained by models \cite{sekharirememberwhatyouwant}.
-Since it is impractical to retrain from scratch every time a user requests removal of their data, we desire cost-saving methods for "forgetting" information from models after training.
+Regulatory pressures also play a role: provisions in the European Union’s General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and the Canadian Consumer Privacy Protection Act (CPPA), protect a user's ``right to be forgotten" by requiring that individuals be able to request removal of their personal information, whether stored in databases or retained by models \cite{sekharirememberwhatyouwant}.
+Since it is impractical to retrain from scratch every time a user requests removal of their data, we desire cost-saving methods for ``forgetting" information from models after training.

-Generally, a machine unlearning algorithm aims to produce a model that appears as if it was trained without the unlearned data.
-This raises the question: how do we mathematically characterize the extent to which a model has truly unlearned?
-A rich line of work investigates ``certified unlearning" algorithms, which are theoretically guaranteed to return model weights that are probabilistically indistinguishable to the weights obtained from retraining from scratch \cite{Guo, ginartmakingAI}.
-This is typically achieved by first bounding the distance between the weights after unlearning and after retraining, and then injecting appropriately calibrated Gaussian noise, a technique from differential privacy (DP) known as the Gaussian mechanism \cite{dwork2014algorithmic}.
-Such provable unlearning guarantees can be a powerful alternative to empirical metrics of unlearning, which can be unreliable or misleading \cite{tu2025amia, zhangmiabad}.
+To mathematically characterize the extent of unlearning, a rich line of work investigates $(\varepsilon, \delta)$-certified unlearning algorithms, which are theoretically guaranteed to return model weights that are probabilistically indistinguishable to the weights obtained from retraining from scratch \cite{Guo, ginartmakingAI}.
+This is typically achieved by bounding the distance between the weights after unlearning and after retraining, and injecting appropriately calibrated Gaussian noise, a technique from differential privacy (DP) known as the Gaussian mechanism \cite{dwork2014algorithmic}.
+Such provable guarantees can be a powerful alternative to empirical metrics of unlearning, which can be unreliable or misleading \cite{tu2025amia, zhangmiabad}.